By José Alberto Hermosillo

 adaptation of the classic genie in a bottle tale.

-“Three Thousand Years of Longing” is a superb piece of filmmaking with striking visuals and profound emotions that moves audiences to a subconscious state of mind.
+“Three Thousand Years of Longing” is a superb piece of filmmaking with striking visuals and profound emotions that move audiences to a subconscious state of mind.

 Adapting from the 1994 novel by A.S.
 Bryatt, “The Djinn in the Nightingale’s Eye,” George Miller and co-writer Augusta Gore placed together a series of cautionary tales in the form of flashbacks recounted by the genie’s past experiences.